Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Multiple bottlenecks

 Thus, we observe that, the system undergoes a \emph{Hopf Bifurcation} at $\kappa=\kappa_c$ for both scenarios.
-This implies that the system loses stability, as the system parameters vary, leading to the emergence of limit cycles in the system dynamics.
-These limit cycles could in turn induce synchronisation among the Compound TCP flows which leads to periodic packet losses and makes the downstream traffic bursty.
+This implies that the system loses stability, as the system parameters vary, leading to the emergence of limit cycles.
+These limit cycles could in turn induce synchronisation among the Compound TCP flows which leads to periodic packet losses and loss in link utilisation.
+In turn, we expect the downstream traffic to be bursty.